ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

     connection.
 The message takes up the remainder of the capsule, and its length MUST NOT exceed 1024 bytes.

-An endpoint that sends a CLOSE_WEBTRANSPORT_SESSION capsule MUST then close the stream.
+An endpoint that sends a CLOSE_WT_SESSION capsule MUST then close the stream.
 The recipient MUST close the stream upon receipt of the capsule.

-Cleanly terminating a WebTransport session without a CLOSE_WEBTRANSPORT_SESSION capsule is semantically equivalent to terminating it with a CLOSE_WEBTRANSPORT_SESSION capsule that has an error code of 0 and an empty error string.
+Cleanly terminating a WebTransport session without a CLOSE_WT_SESSION capsule is semantically equivalent to terminating it with a CLOSE_WT_SESSION capsule that has an error code of 0 and an empty error string.

-## DRAIN_WEBTRANSPORT_SESSION Capsule {#DRAIN_WEBTRANSPORT_SESSION_CAPSULE}
+## DRAIN_WT_SESSION Capsule {#DRAIN_WT_SESSION_CAPSULE}

-*[DRAIN_WEBTRANSPORT_SESSION_CAPSULE]: #
+*[DRAIN_WT_SESSION_CAPSULE]: #

 HTTP/2 uses GOAWAY frames ({{Section 6.8 of HTTP2}}) to allow an endpoint to gracefully stop accepting new streams while still finishing processing of previously established streams.

-WebTransport over HTTP/2 uses the DRAIN_WEBTRANSPORT_SESSION capsule defined in
+WebTransport over HTTP/2 uses the DRAIN_WT_SESSION capsule defined in
 {{Section 4.6 of WEBTRANSPORT-H3}} to gracefully shut down a WebTransport session.

 ~~~
-DRAIN_WEBTRANSPORT_SESSION Capsule {
+DRAIN_WT_SESSION Capsule {
-  Type (i) = DRAIN_WEBTRANSPORT_SESSION,
+  Type (i) = DRAIN_WT_SESSION,
   Length (i) = 0
 }
 ~~~
-{: #fig-drain_webtransport_session title="DRAIN_WEBTRANSPORT_SESSION Capsule Format"}
+{: #fig-drain_wt_session title="DRAIN_WT_SESSION Capsule Format"}

-After sending or receiving either a DRAIN_WEBTRANSPORT_SESSION capsule or HTTP/2 GOAWAY frame, an endpoint MAY continue using the session and MAY open new WebTransport streams.
+After sending or receiving either a DRAIN_WT_SESSION capsule or HTTP/2 GOAWAY frame, an endpoint MAY continue using the session and MAY open new WebTransport streams.
 The signal is intended for the application using WebTransport, which is expected to attempt to gracefully terminate the session as soon as possible.

 ## Capsule Ordering and Reliability